 The joker in the pack of world chess.
 Strange as it is to say about someone who three years after learning to play the game won the World U12 Championship ahead of a host of future stars, Levon Aronian was an unusually late developer.
 It was only in 2005, at the age of 23, that the laid-back Armenian emerged from the pack, following up World Cup victory with triumphs in the Linares and Tal Memorial supertournaments.
-Since then he’s always been there or thereabouts at the top, and after recently starting to work harder on the openings many consider him Magnus Carlsen’s greatest rival for the World Championship in the coming years.
+Before he'd turned 30 he'd reached world no. 2, with many considering him Magnus Carlsen’s greatest rival for the World Championship title.

 As the son of a laser physicist father and an engineering mother he once described as a “specialist in explosions”, Aronian has always been at home in chaotic positions, where his natural optimism combines perfectly with great ingenuity and imagination.
 Off the board the same qualities show through in his sense of humour and a love of jazz, film and literature.

 As well as numerous individual successes – Aronian is a multiple World Champion at Blitz and Chess960, a 4-time winner of Wijk aan Zee and a 3-time winner of the Tal Memorial – he’s had phenomenal success with the Armenian team, leading that chess-crazy nation of just over three million inhabitants to a hat-trick of gold medals at the Chess Olympiad (2006, 2008 and 2012) as well as the 2011 World Team Championship.
 The whole team are treated as national heroes, and Levon has said that although unambitious by nature he’ll do his utmost to win the World Championship for the sake of his fans.